Ireland–United Kingdom relations: Abdication crisis and the Republic of Ireland Act

 The state's ambiguous status ended in 1949, when the Republic of Ireland Act stripped the King of his role in external relations and declared that the state may be described as the Republic of Ireland.
 The decision to do so was sudden and unilateral.
 However, it did not result in greatly strained relations between Ireland and the United Kingdom.
 The question of the head of the Irish state from 1936 to 1949 was largely a matter of symbolism and had little practical significance.
 The UK response was to legislate that it would not grant Northern Ireland to the Irish state without the consent of the Parliament of Northern Ireland (which was unlikely to happen in unionist-majority Northern Ireland).

 One practical implication of explicitly declaring the state to be a republic in 1949 was that it automatically terminated the state's membership of the British Commonwealth, in accordance with the rules in operation at the time.
 However, despite this, the United Kingdom legislated that Irish citizens would retain similar rights to Commonwealth subjects and were not to be regarded as foreigners.

 The Republic of Ireland Act came into force on 18 April 1949.
 Ten days later, 28 April 1949, the rules of the Commonwealth of Nations were changed through the London Declaration so that, when India declared itself a republic, it would not have to leave.
 The prospect of Ireland rejoining the Commonwealth, even today, is still occasionally raised but has never been formally considered by the Irish government.

 Toponyms

-A minor, through recurring, source of antagonism between Britain and Ireland is the name of the archipelago in which they both are located.
+A minor, though recurring, source of antagonism between Britain and Ireland is the name of the archipelago in which they both are located.
 Known as the British Isles in Britain, this name is opposed by most in Ireland and its use is objected to by the Irish Government.

 A spokesman for the Irish Embassy in London recently said, "The British Isles has a dated ring to it, as if we are still part of the Empire.
 We are independent, we are not part of Britain, not even in geographical terms.
 We would discourage its usage [sic].".

 No consensus on another name for the islands exists.
 In practice, the two Governments and the shared institutions of the archipelago avoid use of the term, frequently using the more appropriate term these islands in place of any term.